Updated May 2, 2018.

 3. Less early funding = less virality

-Without going at least semi-viral and expanding upon mere friends and family contributions, your company can never succeed.
-For entrepreneurs, crowdfunding provides not only the funding but more importantly market validation, a future base and product ideas and suggestions, which will ultimately help your company grow and evolve over time.
+Without going at least semi-viral and expanding beyond just friends and family contributions, your company can never succeed.
+For entrepreneurs, crowdfunding provides not only the funding to bring the project to live, but more importantly market validation, a dedicated audience, and product ideas and suggestions, which will ultimately help your company grow and evolve over time.

 4. Poor rankings mean less organic backers

-To get in on these sales and really kickstart your business, you need to play on this level – you need to be on the popular pages and dominate.
+To get in on these opportunities and really kickstart your business, you need to be on the popular pages and dominate – which means you need as many backers as possible.

 5. Mismatched marketing isn’t effective